getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 # Deprecations in 8.x

-TODO (Copy over from migrations list we collected)
+TBD (Copy over from migrations list we collected)

 # No Version Support Timeline